-[0025] Currently, no device reliably measures airflow directly, continuously, and instantly.
+[0022] Currently, no device reliably measures airflow directly, continuously, and instantly.
 Presently available monitors display information for respiratory ventilation via indirect measurements (e.g., via measuring changes in CO2 and O2).
 These currently available monitors do not provide direct quantitative measurements of airflow and perform inaccurately in spontaneously breathing patients.
-Moreover the data provided by these currently available monitors often cannot timely detect early airway compromise and/or failure.
+Moreover the data provided by these currently available monitors often cannot timely detect early airway compromise.

-[0026] The systems and methods described here utilize Doppler ultrasound to measure changes in the airway (e.g., tracheal wall, cricothyroid ligament) during inspiration and expiration.
+[0023] The systems and methods described here utilize Doppler ultrasound to measure changes in the tracheal wall during inspiration and expiration.
 Doppler ultrasound is conventionally used to measure blood flow or the flow of other liquids, such as cerebrospinal fluid.
-It is a discovery of the present disclosure that Doppler ultrasound signals recorded from anatomical regions within the subject's airway (e.g., the tracheal wall, cricothyroid ligament) can be used to monitor airflow, changes in pressure, or both.
-By comparing properties of this Doppler signal to a baseline signal, which may include normative data, respiratory compromise and/or failure (e.g., airflow obstruction) can be identified.
-As an example, respiratory compromise and/or failure can be identified as a percent decrease in Doppler signal amplitude, or as changes in Doppler power spectrum, relative to the baseline signal, or relative to the expected Doppler signal amplitude or power spectrum based on normative data.
-The systems and methods described in the present disclosure thus provide a direct, real-time measurement of airflow that can be monitored to detect respiratory compromise and/or failure, such as airway obstruction.
+It is a discovery of the present disclosure that Doppler ultrasound signals recorded from the tracheal wall, however, can be used to monitor airflow.
+By comparing properties of this Doppler signal to a baseline signal, respiratory compromise, such as airflow obstruction, can be identified.
+As an example, respiratory compromise can be identified as a percent decrease in Doppler signal amplitude relative to the baseline signal.
+The systems and methods described in the present disclosure thus provide a direct, real-time measurement of airflow that can be monitored to detect respiratory compromise, such as airway obstruction.

-[0027] During anesthesia, especially in pediatric anesthesia, the systems and methods described in the present disclosure can provide an accurate monitor for airway obstruction and early respiratory comprise, and/or failure leading to more timely intervention and reduced patient morbidity and mortality.
+[0024] During anesthesia, especially in pediatric anesthesia, the systems and methods described in the present disclosure can provide an accurate monitor for airway obstruction and early respiratory comprise, leading to more timely intervention and reduced patient morbidity and mortality.
 The systems and methods described in the present disclosure can also provide an efficient teaching tool in the training of residents and fellows.
 For example, the measured values from this non-invasive monitor can be more tangibly correlated with clinical changes of the patient, which currently is not possible.
 Learning these clinical skills for the pediatric population otherwise requires many years of pediatric anesthesia practice.
 A teaching tool that can expedite this learning process would be advantageous.

-[0028] The ultrasound-based monitor described in the present disclosure provides a method for detecting alterations in airflow using Doppler signaling within the subject's airway (e.g., along the tracheal wall, cricothyroid ligament).
+[0025] The ultrasound-based monitor described in the present disclosure provides a method for detecting alterations in airflow using Doppler signaling along the tracheal wall.
 In some embodiments, pulsed wave Doppler techniques can be implemented.
 In some other embodiments, continuous wave Doppler techniques can be implemented.
 The non-invasiveness and continuous and instant collection of data makes this tool advantageous for collecting and displaying information about the changing dynamics of airflow in real-time.
 The systems and methods described in the present disclosure can therefore improve clinical judgment, practice, and teaching.

-[0029] Referring now to FIG. 1, a flowchart is illustrated as setting forth the steps of an example method for monitoring a subject for respiratory compromise and/or failure using ultrasound.
-The method includes selecting a regionof-interest ("ROI") containing an anatomical region in the subject's airway (e.g., the subject's trachea, cricothyroid ligament, other connective or cartilaginous tissue in the trachea, larvnx or pharynx), as indicated at step 102.
-For example, the ROI can be selected by operating the ultrasound system to acquire B-mode images of the subject and identifying an ROI in those B-mode images that includes the desired anatomical region (e.g., the subject's trachea, cricothyroid ligament).
+[0026] Referring now to FIG. 1, a flowchart is illustrated as setting forth the steps of an example method for monitoring a subject for respiratory compromise using ultrasound.
+The method includes selecting a region-of-interest ("ROI") containing the subject's trachea, as indicated at step 102.
+For example, the ROI can be selected by operating the ultrasound system to acquire B-mode images of the subject and identifying an ROI in those B-mode images that includes the subject's trachea.
 In some instances, the ROI can be selected manually.
-In some other instances, the ROI can be selected on an automatic or semi-automatic basis based on the nature of how the anatomical region is depicted in a B-mode image.
-For example, the tracheal wall and cricothyroid ligament are hyperechoic in B-mode images and automated or semi-automated selection or segmentation technique can be implemented based on this hyperechoic nature.
-In still other instances, the ROI can be selected using a machine learning algorithm.
-For example, a suitable machine learning algorithm can be trained to detect ROIs such that when B-mode images or other ultrasound data are input to the trained machine learning algorithm, an ROI is generated or otherwise selected.
-As one example, the machine learning algorithm may include a convolutional neural network that has been trained to identify ROIs containing particular anatomical targets such as those discussed in the present disclosure.
+In some other instances, the ROI can be selected on an automatic or semi-automatic basis based on the hyperechoic nature of the tracheal wall in a B-mode image.